ryansmccoy/spine-core/docs/architecture/CORE_PRIMITIVES.md

 Async execution happens at the **tier infrastructure level**, not in domain code:

-- **Pipeline orchestration**: Tier may run multiple pipelines concurrently
+- **Operation orchestration**: Tier may run multiple operations concurrently
 - **HTTP handlers**: Tier's web framework handles async requests
 - **Message consumers**: Tier's Celery/event handlers are async

-But inside each pipeline run, the domain code and `spine.core` primitives are sync.
+But inside each operation run, the domain code and `spine.core` primitives are sync.

 ---